 Luck is not always enough to win in a game of poker.
-Knowing the math of poker is equally important, mainly the odds and probabilities of a winning hand.
+Knowing the poker math, Position in Poker and poker hand Matrix is equally important, mainly the odds and probabilities of a winning hand.
 With a strong poker strategy, players will see that a good decision can still result in a loss, or a bad decision can still result in a win.
 Having the knowledge on how odds and probabilities, poker math, can affect how players make decisions and determine if someone is a skillful player.
 Poker learners can pick up the math of poker easily without studying it.
 After trying different hands out, through success and failure, players will recognize the importance of poker math.

 Math is a basic, yet annoying, a subject we all learned in school and used in many scenarios.
 Math is really key for a poker player knowing what the chances are to have a complete flush or straight.
 Poker math helps understand when other players make a bet, when go for a draw, whether you should call and finish the draw, or fold to cut off your possible losses.
 Any good player with the knowledge of poker math will always have the answer and make better decisions than someone who doesn’t know.
 Players who don’t know Poker odds will guess on instinct.
 If it’s a big bet, it will feel too risky to win and get the card needed, therefore will go for smaller bets.